caladov/MBA_datascience_project/README.md

 ## Datasets
 - Source: https://opendatasus.saude.gov.br/dataset
-- Search term: "Síndrome respiratória aguda grave"
+- Search terms: "Síndrome respiratória aguda grave"
 - Years included: 2021 and 2022

 ## Data Dictionary
 Contains the description of all the variables in the dataset.

 ## Jupyter Notebook
 Contains the python code used in the analyses.
-It is separated into three main parts:
+It is separated into four main parts:
+1) Loading Datasets
-1) Data Wrangling and Exploratory Data Analysis
+2) Data Wrangling and Exploratory Data Analysis
-2) Statistical Analysis
+3) Statistical Analysis
-3) Machine Learning Models
+4) Machine Learning Models